ocruzv/chia-plot-manager/README.md

 - It will start a new plot immediatelly after a plot is finished, so it's unattended plotting
 - It does support the new pool protocol (Portable Plots)!
 (If you're using the latest madMax version!!!)
 - Replot old (static) plots.
 The plot manager will remove old plots gradually and automagically when you create portable (plot protocol) plots, this way you'll not worry on deleting them manually and maximize possible gains.
+- Multiple final directories per worker, this will help you to fill all your hard drives practically without your attention.

 ## How to use